CS-DS-125/125book/py4e_rst/09-dictionaries.rst

    >>> eng2sp['one'] = 'uno'

-This line creates an item that maps from the key ``'one'`` to the value “uno”.
+This line creates an item that maps from the key ``'one'`` to the value "uno".
 If we print the dictionary again, we see a key-value pair with a colon between the key and value:

 .. code:: python